bvda/hack-your-education-ece/slides/slides/1_git/git.md

 * A collection of the files
 * and their history
 * Will exists locally and possible also on a remote server
-    * Cloning is the act of copying the content
+    * cloning is the act of copying the content
 * Pulling from a repository
-    * Copying remote changes to local
+    * copying remote changes to local
 * Pushing to a repository
-    * Moving local changes to remote
+    * moving local changes to remote

 ----